Community Benefit Programs

 CATCH (Coordinated Approach To Child Health) promotes physical activity, healthy food choices and tobacco prevention in elementary school aged children.
 With over 98% of American children attending public and private schools, schools are logical settings for health promotion programs, where continuous and intensive education can be delivered at low cost to children of all backgrounds.

-SIH is directly working with the following schools who participate in the CATCH program: Prairie Du Rocher Elementary, St. John Lutheran School, Sparta Primary Attendance Center, St. Andrew Catholic School, General John A. Logan Attendance Center, Trico Elementary, St. Bruno Catholic School, DuQuoin Elementary, DuQuoin Junior High, Pickneyville #204, Christopher Elementary, Akin Elementary, Herrin Elementary, Jefferson Elementary (Johnston City), Washington Elementary (Johnston City), Lincoln Elementary (Johnston City), Crab Orchard Elementary, Adams School, Jefferson Elementary (Marion), Washington Elementary (Marion), Giant City School, Unity Point School, Trinity Christian School, Desoto Grade School, and Carterville Elementary’s After School program.
+SIH is directly working with the following schools who participate in the CATCH program: Prairie Du Rocher Elementary, St. John Lutheran School, Sparta Primary Attendance Center, St. Andrew Catholic School, General John A. Logan Attendance Center, Trico Elementary, St. Bruno Catholic School, DuQuoin Elementary, DuQuoin Junior High, Pickneyville #204, Christopher Elementary, Akin Elementary, Herrin Elementary, Jefferson Elementary (Johnston City), Washington Elementary (Johnston City), Lincoln Elementary (Johnston City), Crab Orchard Elementary, Adams School, Crab Orchard Elementary, Carterville Christian Preparatory Academy, Pinckneyville Elementary District #50, St. John Lutheran School – Red Bud, Immanuel Lutheran, Carbondale New School and Carterville Elementary’s After School program.

 Emergency Oral Health Care